 Any creative person or freelance writer feels the pressure of working on something that shows their talent, intelligence and how utterly original they are.

-And while te pressure of simply starting can be daunting, and it’s one you need to push past if you’re going to be a successful freelancer, artist, or paid creative employee.
+And while the pressure of simply starting can be daunting, and it’s one you need to push past if you’re going to be a successful freelancer, artist, or paid creative employee.
 (You also need to know how to write an article pitch, too.)

 If you’re a writer staring at a blank Word document and blinking clicker, my best writing tip for beginners and experienced writers alike is to do this one thing: Just quickly type a lame headline and a boring intro.